ph-preis/dragon-astronomy/README.md

 This allows to calculate the position of a star in the sky at a given observation time and place (on Earth).

 The library is not meant to be a precise tool for professional purposes, only as a sufficiently accurate approximation for amateur astronomy.
-Test results were in the range of < 0.5° deviation from https://stellarium.org/.
+Test results were in the range of < 0.5° deviation from https://stellarium.org/ (which is using more precise formulas for this calculation).

 #### Usage

+Usage example for getting the azimuth and altitude of Polaris.
+Observation in Berlin (52.52°N, 13.41°E) at 2022-11-06 19:00:29.

+Get the Local Mean Sidereal Time

+``let lmst = getLocalMeanSiderealTime(2022, 11, 6, 19, 0, 29, 13.41);``

+Create an EquatorialCoordinate object for the observed star, the equatorial coordinates (declination and right ascension) are constant and available e.g. in Wikipedia.
+In case of Polaris (Aa) the declination is 89° 15' 50.8'' and the right ascension is 2h 31m 49.09s.

+``let polaris = EquatorialCoordinate.fromTimeAndDegree(89, 15, 50.8, 2, 31, 49.09);``

+Then the horizontal coordinates (azimuth and altitude) can be calculated from the LMST, the equatorial coordinate of Polaris, and the latitude of Berlin.

+``let polarisHorizontalCoordinates =
+              HorizontalCoordinate.fromEquatorialCoordinateDegree(polaris, lmst, 52.52);``

-For a full usage example see the coordinateConversion test in Gmst.test.ts - the following text describes the steps of this test in more detail.
+For more details and intermediate calculation steps see the coordinateConversion test in Gmst.test.ts.

+#### Background info about the calculation

 ##### Calculating Greenwich Mean Sidereal Time (GMST)